-Our Audit Committee members include Phillip Casey (Chair), Jay Cohen, Barbara Matas, and Sunita Parasuraman.
-The Board of Directors has determined that each member of the Audit Committee qualifies as an "audit committee financial expert" as such term is defined under the rules of the SEC implementing Section 407 of the Sarbanes-Oxley Act of 2002 and is "independent" for purposes of Rule 10A-3 of the Exchange Act of 1934 (the "Exchange Act") and under the governance standards of Nasdaq Global Select Market ("Nasdaq").
-We believe that our Audit Committee complies with the applicable requirements of Rule 10A-3 and Nasdaq's governance standards, including that our Board has determined each Audit Committee member to be independent.
+Our Audit Committee members currently include Phillip Casey (Chair), Jay Cohen, Barbara Matas, and Sunita Parasuraman.
+Upon the expiration of Phillip Casey's term of service at the Annual Meeting, Barbara Matas will replace Phillip Casey as Chair of the Audit Committee.
+The Board of Directors has determined that each member of the Audit Committee qualifies as an "audit committee financial expert" as such term is defined under the rules of the SEC implementing Section 407 of the Sarbanes-Oxley Act of 2002 and is "independent" for purposes of Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and under the governance standards of Nasdaq.
 Our Audit Committee is directly responsible for, among other things:

-- selecting a firm to serve as the independent registered public accounting firm to audit our financial statements; - ensuring the independence of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm and reviewing, with management and that firm, our interim and year-end operating results; - establishing procedures for employees to anonymously submit concerns about questionable accounting or audit matters: - considering the adequacy of our internal controls and internal audit function; - oversight responsibility for risks related to cybersecurity matters; - reviewing material related person transactions or those that require disclosure; and - approving or, as permitted, pre-approving all audit and non-audit services to be performed by the independent registered public accounting firm.
+selecting a firm to serve as the independent registered public accounting firm to audit our financial statements;

+- ensuring the independence of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm and reviewing, with management and that firm, our interim and year-end operating results; - establishing procedures for Colleagues to anonymously submit concerns about questionable accounting or audit matters; - considering the adequacy of our internal controls and internal audit function; - oversight responsibility for enterprise risk management; - oversight responsibility for risks related to cybersecurity matters until formation of a Board committee with oversight over such matters; - · reviewing material related person transactions or those that require disclosure; and - approving or, as permitted, pre-approving all audit and non-audit services to be performed by the independent registered public accounting firm.